fleetdm/fleet/handbook/customers/README.md

 5. (Zendesk) If an existing Zendesk ticket was found by the search, add the Slack message to the existing ticket as a new comment.

 #### Things to note:
-- New customer channels that the automation will run in must be whitelisted manually.
+- New customer channels that the automation will run in must be configured manually.
 Submit requests for additions during automation office hours.
 - New tickets created from thread replies will contain a link to the slack thread, but will only have the new message.
 - This zap does not support file uploads and attachments.
 Tickets created for messages with images attached will not have the attachments, and the automation will not run if someone uploads a file without a message.